QMTesting/qmtesting.github.io/_posts/2026-03-11-choosing-what-to-automate.md

 If a test fails multiple decision points, it is usually better suited for **manual execution or exploratory testing**.

+## The QA Automation Decision Framework

+Before automating a test, QA engineers should evaluate it across five key dimensions:

+1. Execution Frequency
+2. Business Impact
+3. Feature Stability
+4. Test Determinism
+5. Maintenance Cost

+Together, these factors help determine whether automation will provide a meaningful return on investment.

-## Key Criteria for Automation Candidates
+### Key Criteria for Automation Candidates

 ### 1. Execution Frequency